 The pure driving time from Oslo to Lofoten is over 24 hours, so plan for two or three solid days in the car.
 It’s a beautiful journey though and you could fill at least a week – or even a month – with activities along the way.

 Popular routes are from Bergen along the coast up to Bodø, or from Oslo through central Norway towards the coast and up to Bodø.
 From Bodø, you would take the ferry over to Moskenes, Lofoten.

 Alternatively, you as well can drive a bit further than Bodø and drive onto a ferry in Skutvik (to Svolvær) or Bognes (to Lødingen).
 Please check the timetables for these routes as some only are operational in the summer time.

 If you’re starting in Sweden or want to avoid the roads in Norway, take the highway north towards Kiruna and continue through Abisko and Narvik.
 From Narvik, take the main highway E10 into Lofoten.

 You as well could cross the border earlier and aim for the harbors at Bodø, Skutvik or Bognes as described above.

 The only airline that flies to the two local airports in Lofoten (Leknes Airport and Svolvær Airport) is Widerøe.
 These flights tend to be a bit more expensive but sometimes you can catch a good offer or just go for it as it's more convenient and faster to get here.

 SAS and NORWEGIAN offer regularly affordable flight tickets to Bodø Airport or Harstad/Narvik Airport, Evenes.
-Alternatively FINNAIR flies as well directly from Helsinki to Bodø or you can choose to fly first to Tromsø and then south to Lofoten.
+Alternatively FINNAIR also flies directly from Helsinki to Bodø, or you can choose to fly first to Tromsø and then south to Lofoten.

 When arriving at Bodø Airport, you can fly further with Widerøe as described above or take the ferry over to Moskenes or Svolvær.